tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Tag` request header MUST be an identifier created by the Client.
 The identifier SHOULD be unique to avoid collisions with identifiers created by other Clients.
 Clients can satisfy this requirement by generating and using a [version 4 UUID](https://tools.ietf.org/html/rfc4122#section-4.4).

-A `Upload-Tag` MUST consist of ASCII characters and MUST NOT exceed 200 bytes.
+The header's value MUST consist of ASCII characters and MUST NOT exceed 265 characters.

-The `Upload-Tag` header MUST be included with the `POST` request that creates the resource.
-It MUST also be sent with a follow-up `HEAD` request used to retrieve the `Location` of the newly created resource.
+The `Upload-Tag` header MUST be included with the `POST` request that creates the upload.
+It MUST also be sent with a follow-up `HEAD` request used to retrieve the `Location` header of the newly created upload.

+#### Security Considerations

-To protect against attackers trying to guess an `Upload-Tag` and subsequently use it to inject malicious content into an upload, Servers MUST take measures to ensure that only the party that created a resource with an `Upload-Tag` can use it for subseqeuent `HEAD` requests.
+To protect against attackers trying to guess an upload tag and subsequently use it to inject malicious content into an upload, Servers SHOULD take measures to ensure that only the party that created a resource with an `Upload-Tag` header can use it for subseqeuent `HEAD` requests.

-One way servers can satisfy this requirement is to leverage available authentication information to bind the `Upload-Tag` to a particular user, so that only that user can use it.
+One way servers can satisfy this requirement is to leverage available authentication information to bind the upload tag to a particular user, so that only this specific user can use the upload tag.

-Servers MUST respond with a `404 Not Found` status to `HEAD` requests that include an `Upload-Tag` header if the request can't be attributed to the original creator of the referenced upload resource.
+Servers SHOULD respond with a `404 Not Found` status to `HEAD` requests that include an `Upload-Tag` header if the request can't be attributed to the original creator of the referenced upload resource.